openstack/nova-specs/specs/pike/approved/deprecate-os-hosts.rst

 ====================

-The compute API reference documentation for the ``os-hosts`` API will be updated to mention that the API is documented at the new microversion.
+The compute API reference documentation for the ``os-hosts`` API will be updated to mention that the API is deprecated at the new microversion.
 We could also mention the limitations with some of the API, like the power actions only being implemented by some virt drivers, that they are not tested, and that the startup action is not implemented at all.
 Basically, do not use those ever.